 While there are many possible symptoms you may experience after a facelift, some can be more severe than others.
 You should expect swelling and bruising after your facial procedure, but if you notice any abnormality on the skin’s surface or intense pain underneath the incision, it’s important to consult your doctor right away.
 One of these rare side effects could be skin necrosis.

 What is Skin Necrosis?

 Skin necrosis typically develops during the first few weeks following the procedure.
 Once necrosis starts, it cannot be reversed.
 But, the earlier the diagnosis, the sooner you can take steps to prevent the necrosis from spreading.
-Skin necrosis can be caused by hematomas or seromas: collections or blood or fluid that form under the skin.
+Skin necrosis can be caused by hematomas or seromas: collections of blood or fluid that form under the skin.
 These pockets put pressure on the blood vessels under the skin, and decrease circulation to the tissue.
-Hematomas and seromas can be treated, but if they are unaddressed for too long, they can cause skin necrosis.
+Hematomas and seromas can be treated, but if they go unaddressed for too long, they can cause skin necrosis.
 Talk to your doctor about how to identify hematomas and seromas in their early stages.

 Symptoms of Skin Necrosis

 Patients with skin necrosis can experience intense pain and start to feel very ill.
 They will often have a rapid heart rate and low blood pressure.
 The affected area may look pale at first but will quickly become red and warm to the touch.
 In more advanced stages, the skin becomes violet and will have fluid-filled blisters.
 With time, as blood circulation decreases, the skin turns black, the area dies, the nerves stop working and the affected area loses sensation.
 At this point, there may be a decrease in the patient’s pain, but the skin may also start falling off.